yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

 - Unidirectional replication means that at any moment in time, replication traffic flows in one direction, and is configured (and enforced) to flow only in one direction.

-- Transactional SQL means that the application is using SQL (and not CQL) and write-ordering is guaranteed.
+- Transactional SQL means that the application is using SQL (and not CQL), and write-ordering is guaranteed.
 Furthermore, transactions are guaranteed to be atomic.

 xCluster DR adds higher-level orchestration workflows to this deployment to make the end-to-end setup, switchover, and failover of the DR primary to DR replica simple and turnkey.
 This orchestration includes the following: